 If you have curly hair, you already know that caring for it can be a bit of a handful.
-Unlike straight and wavy hair types, curly hair often comes with its own unique set of challenges, among them, an increased likelihood of breakage, frizz, and dryness.
-Whether you have 3A or 3C curls then, chances are you’ve likely already encountered at least one or two of these concerns in your quest for bouncy, frizz-free, defined curls.
-Hey, the struggle is real—we get it.
-That’s why we caught up with our team of in-house hair care experts to get the scoop on the most common curly hair mistakes and what you can do to avoid them to help keep your curls smooth, shiny, and intact!
+Unlike straight and wavy hair types, curly hair often comes with its own unique challenges — among them, an increased likelihood of breakage, frizz, and dryness.
+Whether your natural curl type is 3a, 3b, or 3c, chances are you’ve already encountered at least one or two of these concerns in your quest for bouncy, frizz-free, defined curls.

 Mistake #2: Skipping Conditioner

-Bonus tip: If your curls are flat on top, try rinsing your hair upside down.
-Rinsing your hair with your head back can flatten out your curls, causing them to lose volume.
+Bonus Tip: If your curls are flat on top, try rinsing your hair upside down before using the pineapple method at night.
+Rinsing your hair with your head back can flatten your curls, causing them to lose volume and definition.

 Mistake #3: Waiting Too Long to Apply Styling Products

 So, how to take care of curly hair during your styling sesh?
 The answer: The sooner you can set your curls, the better.
 For that reason, it’s recommended that you apply styling products while your hair is still damp and before the frizz has time to set in.